-Howdy.
-I’m Christina, and I’m addicted to natural living and intend to get you addicted too!
-Okay, but seriously, as a South African, I struggled to source natural recipes which used ingredients that were easy for me to source locally.
-Most of the information I gathered was from international sites.
+Hello.
+I’m Christina, and as a South African, I struggled to source natural recipes which used ingredients that were easy for me to source locally.
+Most of the information I gathered was from international sites and in US measurements, and many of the recipes I found were inadequate.
 So I started this blog in an attempt to make the natural journey easier for my fellow South Africans than it was for me.

-And in my quest to achieve this simple dream, I had to go back to the basics, and ultimately, I had to go back to the bathroom.
+So I lathered my face in honey every night for about two months, and all my acne had cleared up and my scars had faded.
+This magnificent result led me to a bit of a honey obsession, but I also started reading and questioning the ingredient lists on all of my products.
 Feeling inspired and spontaneous, I threw out every artificially scented and chemically created product I could get my hands on.
 Which, in hindsight, might have been a bit extreme, but this was it, I was committed.

 Enjoy browsing through.
 Please leave your comments/ suggestions/ questions, and please share these simple secrets – your body, and the environment will thank you for it.